Karl von Frisch

-Affiliation at the time of the award: Zoologisches Institut der Universität München, Munich, Federal Republic of Germany
+Affiliation at the time of the award: Zoologisches Institut der Universität München, Munich, Germany

 Prize motivation: “for their discoveries concerning organization and elicitation of individual and social behaviour patterns”

 Prize share: 1/3

 Some animal and human patterns of behavior are innate.
 Examples of such behavioral patterns in animals can be seen in how they convey information to one another, how they behave when mating and how they care for their young.
 Karl von Frisch, Konrad Lorenz and Nikolaas Tinbergen made pioneering contributions within ethology by studying animal behavior.
-At the end of the 1920s, Karl von Frisch pointed out that when bees find nectar in a flower, they fly in a special pattern and perform a kind of dance that shows other bees in the vicinity where to find the nectar.
+At the end of the 1920s, von Frisch pointed out that when bees find nectar in a flower, they fly in a special pattern and perform a kind of dance that shows other bees in the vicinity where to find the nectar.